Identifiability Matters: Revealing the Hidden Recoverable Condition in Unbiased Learning to Rank: Experiments

-A high MCC means that we successfully identified the true relevance model and recovered the true relevance up to a scaling transformation.
-We also computed nDCG@$k$ ($k=1,3,5,10$) which are standard measures prevalently used in LTR.
+A high MCC means that we successfully identified the true model and recovered the true relevance up to a scaling transformation.
+We also computed \textbf{nDCG}, which are standard ranking metrics prevalently used in LTR, and \textbf{Click MSE}, which is the mean squared error between the true and predicted click probability for evaluating the fitting goodness.

-\paragraph{Analysis: How does the connectivity of IGs impact the ranking performance?} Figure \ref{fig:dataset_components} shows the effects of varying numbers of connected components $K$ within IGs on ranking performance (using \textit{examination hypothesis}), with different numbers of clicks.
+\paragraph{Analysis: How does the connectivity of IGs impact the ranking performance?} Figure \ref{fig:dataset_components} shows the effects of varying numbers of connected components $K$ within IGs on ranking performance (using DLA), with different numbers of clicks.
 Here, $K=1$ indicates a connected IG.
 We can observe that the ranking model is capable of achieving perfect ranking accuracy only if the IG is connected.
 Otherwise, the performance exhibits significant instability and poor quality, regardless of the number of clicks collected.
 Besides, larger $K$s (\eg, when $K>1$) do not give rise to significant differences.
 These observations serve to validate the correctness of Theorem \ref{thm:graph}.

-\paragraph{Analysis: Can node intervention and node merging handle unidentifiable dataset?} We tested node intervention and node merging in the $K=2$ scenario.
-Table \ref{tab:experiment_simulation_k2} summarizes the performance.
-One can see that our proposed two methods achieve consistently perfect ranking accuracy, which significantly outperforms the two baselines.
-This demonstrates the effectiveness of our methods when the dataset lacks a connected IG.
-Additionally, node intervention can fully recover the relevance probability with an MCC of 1.0, while node merging cannot.
-It shows that node merging involves merging two nodes with different observation probabilities, leading to approximation errors.
-On the other hand, node intervention is lossless but requires an additional operation to augment the dataset.
+\paragraph{Analysis: Can our proposed two methods handle unidentifiable datasets?} We tested the different methods in the $K=2$ scenario and summarized the results in Table \ref{tab:experiment_simulation_k2}.
+Our methods consistently achieved nearly perfect ranking accuracy, markedly surpassing the baselines.
+Notably, various ULTR algorithms tend to yield disparate suboptimal performances in unidentifiable cases, despite perfectly fitting click probability as indicated by Click MSE.
+However, with identifiability established through our approaches, they all converge to a common set of effective parameters that accurately recover relevance.
+Furthermore, node intervention recovers a more accurate relevance than node merging, evidenced by the MCC.
+This shows the trade-offs between the two proposed methods: compared to node merging, node intervention does not introduce approximation errors, but requires an additional step to augment the dataset.

-\paragraph{Ablation studies for node intervention and node merging} As ablation studies, we utilized different selection strategies for node intervention to verify Theorem \ref{thm:variance}, and different merging strategies for node merging to verify Theorem \ref{thm:merging_bound}.
-Details can be found in Appendix \ref{sec:app_ablation}.